mag725/mag725.github.io/_posts/2013-05-25-5-thoughts-for-aspiring-startup-business-people.md

 ### 3. Have goals

-It's _insanely_ tempting the just start building stuff, especially if you are starting a technical company.
+It's _insanely_ tempting the just start building stuff, especially if you are starting a technical company (where the startup costs are low).

-This is bad, because you blaze an ambling trail that has no apparent end.
-Eventually you end up way out in the boonies, lacking direction.
-If you identify some really basic long term (say 90 days) and short term (a week / 2 weeks out) goals, you will at least know when you are lost.
+This is bad, because you blaze an ambling trail that has no end.
+You will continue to aim for perfection and (naturally) never achieve it.
+Set specific, measurable milestones and hold yourself to them.

 ### 4. Meet people